Behind The Scenes Of ABC's 'Winter Wipeout'

-Working on the show is a perfect fit for Pennington, who's no stranger to physical activity - and injury.
+Working on the show is a perfect fit for Larsen, who's no stranger to physical activity - and injury.
 "I've hurt myself about every way I possibly could," he told me.
 "You can ask my mom, and she'd just shake her head."

 So certainly he's tried the Wipeout course, then?

 "No," he admitted while laughing.
 "I push all the buttons, so I can't be out..."